 Because commercial vehicles are generally larger and heavier than most passenger vehicles, the potential for significant damage and injury are real.
 What's more, a crash with a commercial vehicle may be more complicated than one with a passenger vehicle, as you may have to deal with not only the driver of the truck but their employer and the company's insurance.
 This can make things much more complex when trying to pursue a personal injury claim.

-At the Kelleher Firm, we believe that if you've been injured or suffered property damage because of the negligence of another then you deserve justice and the maximum compensation for your pain and suffering.
+At Kelleher Law, we believe that if you've been injured or suffered property damage because of the negligence of another then you deserve justice and the maximum compensation for your pain and suffering.
 Because commercial vehicles are transporting goods or used for business purposes that means there is not only a business which owns the vehicle but workers who maintain, load, and check the safety of the truck.
 Depending on the circumstances of the accident, any one of these parties may be liable for the accident.

 That's why it's important to have an experienced truck accident attorney on your side to determine liability.
 There are also a number of different types of commercial vehicles that share the road.
 The most common commercial vehicles on the road include: